You may wish to read a page with an introduction to this section and a map first.

 View of Carthage and Tunis from Sidi Bou-Said

 From La Goulette the tram crosses Carthage, today an elegant suburb of Tunis and then it reaches Sidi Bou-Said which is positioned in a commanding position on the north-western coast of the Gulf of Tunis.
-The small town is named after Abou Said Khalafa, a XIIIth century hermit from Morocco (sidi is the Muslim equivalent of saint).
+The small town is named after Abou Said Khalafa, a XIIIth century hermit (sidi is the Muslim equivalent of saint).

 Baron Rodolphe d’Erlanger had a truly cosmopolitan background.
 He was born in France into a family of German origin.
 He had taken British nationality, but because the English weather did not suit his health he was advised to live in a sunnier country.
 He married in London, his Italian wife’s parents being Italian (her father a count) and her mother American.
 In 1909 d'Erlanger fell in love with Sidi Bou-Said and in 1911 he decided to build a villa to which he gave the name of Ennejma Ezzahra (The Star of Venus).